BHSSVideo/bhss-video-documentation/events/sports/football.md

              - Method: RNoise or Nvidian Noise Removal (must install nvidia audio effects sdk first to use Nvidia Noise Removal)
         - 3 Band Equalizer
             - Fiddle with these settings until the audio sounds really good, use the best audio monitoring solution when tuning the EQ
         - Compressor
             - Ratio: 4:1
             - Threshold: -17.5db
+            - Attack: 3ms
+            - Release: 200ms
+            - Output Gain: adjust so the talking volume is almost clipping.
+        - Limiter
+            - Threshold: -2.5db
+            - Release: 60ms
+  - NDI Mixer
+     - Source Name: SOUT-T0104 (Mixer)
+     - Behavoir: Always Play when not visible
+     - Bandwith: Audio Only
+     - Audio/Video Sync: network
+     - Framesync: Enabled
+     - Request Hardware Acceleration: Enabled
+     - Latency Mode: Normal Safe
+     - Filters to apply to the source:
+         - Gain
+             - Gain: 12db or what brings the audio to just about to clip
+        - Compressor
+            - Ratio: 4:1
+            - Threshold: -17.5db
+            - Attack: 3ms
+            - Release: 200ms
+            - Output Gain: adjust so the talking volume is almost clipping.
+        - Limiter
+            - Threshold: -2.5db
+            - Release: 60ms
+  - NDI Ambient Audio
+     - Source Name: SOUT-T0104 (Ambient)
+     - Behavoir: Always Play when not visible
+     - Bandwith: Audio Only
+     - Audio/Video Sync: network
+     - Framesync: Enabled
+     - Request Hardware Acceleration: Enabled
+     - Latency Mode: Normal Safe
+     - Filters to apply to the source:
+         - Gain
+             - Gain: 12db or what brings the audio to just about to clip
+        - Compressor
+            - Ratio: 4:1
+            - Threshold: -17.5db